2022 Dnipro shooting

-On 27 January 2022, a mass shooting occurred at a Yuzhmash factory in Dnipro, Ukraine.
+On 27 January 2022, a mass shooting occurred at a Pivdenmash factory in Dnipro, Ukraine.
 Five people were killed and five others injured.

 Shooting

-The killings occurred on 27 January 2022, at about 3:40 a.m. in the city of Dnipro, as guards began handing out weapons to the servicemen at Yuzhmash factory.
+The killings occurred on 27 January 2022, at about 3:40 a.m. in the city of Dnipro, as guards began handing out weapons to the servicemen at Pivdenmash factory.
 A National Guard of Ukraine conscript armed with a reported AK-47 assault rifle shot dead four male servicemen and one civilian woman, and wounded five others.
 Two soldiers of the twenty-two soldiers present managed to escape and call an ambulance and policemen.
 The shooter fled the scene with his weapon.
 At about 9.30 am, he was detained in the town of Pidhorodne after he reported himself to the police.

 Investigation

 The State Bureau of Investigation launched criminal proceedings against officials of the National Guard of Ukraine.

 The Ministry of Internal Affairs of Ukraine created a special investigative commission, which is authorized to establish the causes of the tragedy.